allegroai/clearml-docs/docs/getting_started/video_tutorials/hands-on_mlops_tutorials/how_clearml_is_used_by_a_data_scientist.md

 learning something, it's doing something so that actually is very interesting.

 And then you have debug samples as well, which you can use to show actually whatever kind of media you need.
-So these are for example, the images that I generated that are the mel spectrograms so that the preprocessing outputs uh, and you can just show them here with the name of what the label was and what to predict it was.
+So these are for example, the images that I generated that are the mel spectrogram's so that the preprocessing outputs, and you can just show them here with the name of what the label was and what to predict it was.
 So I can just have a very quick overview of how this is working, and then I can actually even do it with audio samples as well.
 So I can for example here say this is labeled "dog", and it is predicted as "children playing".
 So then I can listen to it and get an idea on, is